 However, you should remember that your furry friend might be vomiting due to other health issues, such as stomach upset or indigestion.
 Therefore, you should ensure that you consult a vet if your dog is vomiting frequently.

-In most cases, canines have diarrhea or develop soft stool as a result of worms.
+In most cases, canines have diarrhea or develop soft stool from worms.
 Seeking treatment from a vet as soon as possible is necessary and can prevent dehydration that prolonged diarrhea causes.
 You might also notice some bloodstains in the stool if the dog has hookworms.

 If left untreated, bloody diarrhea causes chronic bloody diarrhea.
 Blood loss is a severe risk for your pet, especially if it has a worm infestation.
 For instance, it can lead to lethargy, heart failure, or high blood pressure.